• Welcome to the official EU LOWA webshop

 PREPARED FOR AN EMERGENCY

 Of course, nobody hopes that it will ever come to that.
-But you should be prepared for anything, especially in the mountains, as help is much more difficult to get and reach than in the city, for example.
+But especially in the mountains, you should be prepared for anything, as help is much more difficult to get and reach than in the city, for example.

 So if you have to make an alpine emergency call, the five important W questions apply: